parranopolis/VenezuelanLegalServices/README.md

 **🚧 Project Under Construction 🚧**

-Welcome to the **Venezuelan Legal Service** repository, a platform in development to facilitate legal processes for Venezuelan citizens.
-This application aims to simplify procedures like asylum applications, work permits, and TPS, providing users with a secure and organized space for document management and case tracking.
+Welcome to the **Venezuelan Legal Service** repository, a platform developed for an LLC that supports Venezuelans with essential legal processes, such as asylum applications, work permits, and TPS.
+This application provides a secure, organized space for document management and case tracking, streamlining communication and reminders for key deadlines.

 ## 📋 Project Overview

-Venezuelan Legal Service is an application designed to support Venezuelan citizens in their legal processes abroad.
-With a focus on data privacy and security, the app will allow users to store, manage, and share documents securely.
-It will also integrate notifications for reminders and important deadlines.
+Venezuelan Legal Service is an application designed to support Venezuelan citizens with their legal processes abroad.
+Focused on data privacy and security, the app allows users to store, manage, and share documents securely.
+It also integrates notifications for reminders and important deadlines to ensure timely follow-up on cases.

 ## 🛠️ Tech Stack